whayter/ft_linux/01_partitioning.md

 `l` to list hex codes
 hex code for swap is 82

---> now the root partition
+--> now the boot partition
 `n` for new
 `p` for primary type
-enter for default partition number enter for default first sector then `+17G` for last sector if I want a 17GB partition
+enter for default partition number enter for default first sector then `+2G` for last sector if I want a 2GB partition

---> now the boot partition
+--> now the root partition
 `n` for new
 `p` for primary type
 enter for default partition number